HarrisonWismer/RadialProfile/README.md

 RadialProfiles -> Folder For Each Sample -> Folder For Each ROI Within Sample

 Each ROI folder contains:
-	*ROI_n.tiff -> Cropped ROI region saved in a .tiff file.
+- ROI_n.tiff -> Cropped ROI region saved in a .tiff file.
-	*RadialPlot.png -> A basic plot of the radial profile.
+- RadialPlot.png -> A basic plot of the radial profile.
-	*radial.csv -> The resulting data from the radial profile analysis.
+- radial.csv -> The resulting data from the radial profile analysis.
 (Read into numpy with np.loadtxt() function).
-	*center.csv -> File containing the ROI's specified center point, adjusted to the coordinates of the cropped ROI image (ROI_n.tff).
+- center.csv -> File containing the ROI's specified center point, adjusted to the coordinates of the cropped ROI image (ROI_n.tff).

-## Output: